SabarishMS123/chat-BOT/README.md

 ### Else want personal bot
- Step 1: Download from the git repository
+ Step 1: Download from the git repository \n
- Step 2: Name it to health-ai-bot repo
+ Step 2: Name it to health-ai-bot repo \n
- Step 3: type npm start in your terminal or command line Step 4: Your personalized bot is ready
+ Step 3: type npm start in your terminal or command line \n Step 4: Your personalized bot is ready \n